 In 2012, my brother and I fished and fished and fished and fished for peacock bass and never caught one.
 So Rick’s top priority was showing up his brother-in-law on our recent trip.
 And boy, did we ever!

 This is no mere snow cone, guys.
 Don’t even think about calling shave ice a snow cone.
 It’s demeaning and it’s downright rude.

 Shave ice is special.
-Shave ice is unique.
+Unique.
 Shave ice is … SHAVED ICE.

-I go about four years in between Kauai visits and one of the things that makes me most excited about returning is my first shave ice.
+I go about four years in between visits and one of the unique things to do in Kauai that makes me most excited about returning is my first shave ice.
 What flavors will I pick?
 Banana, mango, cherry?
 Lilikoi, guava, root beer?
 Macadamia nut ice cream or vanilla?
 Beans or nah?!
 The options are endless, so it helps to start thinking about it on your flight from the mainland.